Use Case

 Can I use Stillwave while wearing a VR headset?

 Play Stillwave for 60 seconds before putting on your headset.
-You don't need to listen during the VR session — the pre-treatment effect lasts up to 2 hours.
+You don't need to listen during the VR session — the app's session timer runs up to 2 hours.

 What VR games cause the most sickness?